neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

   D. *Abort editing*: [ESCAPE KEY] will return the cell's value to what it was before it was unlocked, then go through the locking steps.

   E. *Exiting a cell*: Exiting a cell may happen on a blur event if a user clicks outside the cell.
-At that time, we should go through the locking steps.
+At that time, we should go through the locking steps AND exit edit mode.

 ## Autocomplete hints